 In 2008 the Act for the Partial Revision of the Fire Organization Act was drafted and entered into force.
-This included content such as enhancing the mobility of National Fire-Service Teams in an effort to further strengthen fire and disaster defense structures for large-scale earthquakes such as a Tokai Earthquake, Tonankai/Nankai Earthquake, or an earthquake directly below the Tokyo Metropolitan Region.
+This included content such as enhancing the mobility of National Fire-Service Teams in an effort to further strengthen fire and disaster defense structures for large-scale earthquakes such as a Tokai Earthquake, Tonankai/Nankai Earthquake, or Tokyo in Land Earthquake.